The Controlled Substances Act of 1970 and Cannabis

 - August, 2013: Deputy Attorney General James M. Cole released an official memorandum outlining eight priority areas that would guide the Department of Justice’s enforcement of the Controlled Substances Act.
 The memo expressed that as long as states that have adopted medical and adult-use cannabis laws “implement strong and effective regulatory and enforcement systems,” the Department of Justice will not interfere with state laws and focus its enforcement efforts on these eight priority areas.

-- April, 2019: Attorney General William Barr announces his intent toward a more lenient approach to cannabis enforcement and confirms he will not “go after” states with medical and adult-use markets.
+- April, 2019: Former Attorney General William Barr announced his intent toward a more lenient approach to cannabis enforcement and confirmed he will not “go after” states with medical and adult-use markets.

 There are several federal policies that prevent financial institutions from servicing the regulated cannabis industry.
 Chief among these are the Controlled Substances Act (CSA), the Bank Secrecy Act (BSA), the USA Patriot Act, and the Racketeer Influenced and Corrupt Organizations (RICO) Act.
 Until the federal government removes cannabis as a Schedule I substance and/or adopts incremental reforms that provide clarity to financial institutions and parity in regulatory compliance to other business types banked by these institutions, the cannabis industry will continue to struggle outside of the mainstream, established financial system.